UncommonNigerian/car-price-prediction/README.md

 # used-car-price-prediction
-Building a linear regression model to predict the price of used cars
+## Building a Linear Regression Model to Predict the Price of Used Cars.

 Hello people!
 I'm Goriola.
 This is a personal project in which I build a linear regression model to predict the price of used cars.